The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

 The best time for a river walk is when the sun begins to fade away to end another memorable day.

 When the weather starts to cool, the fitness fanatics take advantage of the refreshing change in temperature with a daily stroll or jog along the banks.

-During the day the stalls are usually empty, and it appears not a lot is happening.
+During the day, the stalls are usually empty, and not a lot is happening.
 However, deep into the afternoon, food stalls are opening throughout the Kuching Waterfront, and an affordable feed is available at your mercy.

 Don’t forget to order your cold beverages at the nearby drink stands and refresh your thirst with Riverside views.

 The Bangunan Dewan Undangan Negeri stands with an almighty for everyone to see, and the towering presence can’t be ignored upon reaching tWaterfrontont.

 The Bangunan Dewan Undangan Negeri is a State Legislative Building that has a significant reflection on Kuching city.
 Many souvenir items of fridge magnets and key rings showcasing the iconic Kuching sightseeing attraction.

 A river cruise is simply a must while exploring tWaterfrontont, and you’re looking for things to do in Kuching City.